58 Ground Effect Vehicles

 In 1915, Dagobert Müller von Thomamühl modified a speedboat by pumping air below its hull.
 His idea was similar to that of Thornycroft: to reduce hull drag as the boat traveled over the water.
 Thomamühl’s modified speedboat reportedly achieved a speed of over 32 knots, more than twice the speed of the original boat.
 However, despite being able to lift itself partially out of the water, it could not hover.
 The availability of suitable engines powerful enough to drive a rotor or fan soon led to designs that created higher-pressure air to form a “cushion” below the vehicle.
 In 1932, Toivo Kaario was perhaps the first to develop an air cushion vehicle (ACV) or hovercraft-type ground-effect vehicle using this ground cushion effect.
 His prototype, dubbed pintaliitäjä (surface hoverer or hovercraft), shown in the photograph below, used a fan driven by a Harley-Davidson motorcycle engine.
 It was tested until about 1935 with some modest success, and although Kaario obtained Finnish patents for the design, it was not developed further because of a lack of funding.

 In the mid-1930s, Vladimir Levkov developed a series of ACVs that could hover above ground or water.
 The L-1 prototype had a simple design consisting of a wooden catamaran with two hulls separated by a cavity under pressure, following Thornycroft’s ideas and previous work.
 Further development continued with a series of other prototype machines of increasing refinements and performance.
 One of Levkov’s ACVs, called the fast-attack L-5 boat or “hover tank,” as shown in the photograph below, achieved a speed of 70 knots (130 kph); there is also a surviving film of its flights.
-Levkov led the development of several other ACVs, including the much more capable L-11, but these vehicles were destroyed during WW2.
-During WW2, Charles Fletcher in the U.S. designed a hovercraft called a “Glidemobile.”
+Levkov led the development of several other ACVs, including the much more capable L-11, but these vehicles were destroyed during WWII.
+During WWII, Charles Fletcher in the U.S. designed a hovercraft called a “Glidemobile.”
 This design also worked on trapping pressurized air in a plenum to lift it from the surface.
 However, the U.S. government classified the concept shortly after testing, and the prototype was never developed further.

-Significant developments in hovercraft technology occurred after WW2.
+Significant developments in hovercraft technology occurred after WWII.
 Christopher Cockerell is widely recognized as the foremost pioneer in the development of modern hovercraft.
 In 1950, he disclosed his ideas of a hovercraft in British Patent GB854211A in which a radial air jet created a reaction “momentum curtain” force and an excess pressure beneath the vehicle, allowing it to hover and travel above ground or water.
 Cockerell’s design, which added a flexible rubber skirt to trap the air cushion, significantly improved on certain limitations of earlier hovercraft designs.
 He built a small demonstrator of his hovercraft concept to market it.
 However, shipbuilding companies claimed his invention was an airplane, and aircraft companies claimed it was a ship, so neither were interested.
 Nevertheless, a demonstration of the concept in front of British Government officials led to a grant for further development, but they also declared it top-secret technology.

-The first technically successful hovercraft was the SR-N1 (Saunders-Roe Nautical Model 1), which was a demonstrator built under the design leadership of Cockerell, its first flights being made in June 1959.
+The first technically successful hovercraft was the SR-N1 (Saunders-Roe Nautical Model 1), which was a demonstrator built under the design leadership of Cockerell, and its first flights were made in June 1959.
 The initial version had a circular structure that looked somewhat like a “flying saucer,” a name coined by the press; later versions had a bow that was more like a boat to aid its movement over water, as shown in the photograph below.
 It was primarily made of riveted aluminum stressed skin like an aircraft, with a separate buoyancy tank for floatation.
 It used a 450-hp (336 kW) radial aircraft engine that drove a large fan in a duct below an intake nozzle to generate the air cushion beneath the machine, allowing it to hover in ground effect.
 Directing some bleed air through ducts to nozzles, rudders, or vanes gave translational speed and directional control.
 The pilots sat in a small cockpit just forward of the duct.
 The SR-N1 made many successful demonstrations of hovercraft technology, including a flight across the English Channel, and it paved the way for the rapid development of bigger and more capable concepts.

 Melville Beardsley developed several hovercraft designs in the 1950s and 1960s and founded the National Research Associates (NRA).
 NRA developed and tested several ACVs, with the Aqua-GEM being sold in limited numbers.
 The company also sold several small personal hovercraft, including the “Little Skimmer.”
 The company was wound up in the late 1960s after being embroiled in patent disputes with the British hovercraft industry.
-William Bertelsen built a hovercraft concept in 1959 called Aeromobile 35-B, followed by another series of prototype designs, including the Aeromobile-200, as shown in the photograph below.
+William Bertelsen built a hovercraft concept in 1959 called the Aeromobile 35-B, which was followed by another series of prototype designs, including the Aeromobile-200, as shown in the photograph below.
 There is also a film of one of his hovercraft traveling down the streets of Chicago.
 None of his concepts, however, were to go into production.

-By the early 1970s, the basic hovercraft concept had been considerably developed technically, and larger and more capable hovercraft began to find several useful, if not niche, roles in both civil and military applications.
+By the early 1970s, the basic hovercraft concept had been considerably developed technically, and larger and more capable hovercraft began to find several useful if not niche, roles in both civil and military applications.
 The Sauders-Roe company continued to develop a series of hovercraft models with increasing capabilities, including the enormous SR-N4, as shown in the photograph below.
 The SR-N4 and its variants were used to carry up to 400 passengers and 30 vehicles across the English Channel from Ramsgate and Dover in England to Calais and Boulogne in France, respectively.
-The SR-N4 weighed over 250 tons and was powered by four turboshaft engines driving variable pitch propellers that could also swivel \pm30 degrees on azipods.
+The SR-N4 weighed over 250 tons and was powered by four turboshaft engines driving variable pitch propellers that could also swivel 30 degrees on azipods.
 It had a cruise speed over the water of 65 knots, making the cross-channel trip in only 30 minutes, about four times as fast as a regular sea ferry.
 However, such large hovercraft were operationally expensive and not very profitable.
 With the opening of the Channel Tunnel in 1994, the last two operational SR-N4 hovercraft became obsolete and were retired in October 2000 after an impressive 30 years of continuous service.

 Today, various branches of the armed services, especially the Marines, use hovercraft or air cushion vehicles (ACVs) for amphibious operations and search-and-rescue.
 These ACVs mainly transport personnel, weapons, vehicles, equipment, and cargo over diverse terrain.
 The photograph below shows the Landing Craft Air Cushion Vehicle (LCACV), a high-speed hovercraft and fully amphibious landing craft.
 It can carry a payload of up to 70 tons, such as trucks, support vehicles, and even an M-1 tank, and land on almost any shoreline worldwide.
 These fantastic vehicles have proved their worth to armed forces worldwide for several decades.